Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: Preliminaries

-the \textit{Landau surface} of the integral $\int_\Gamma\omega(t_0)$. \end{defn} It should be remarked that it can be shown that the Landau surface is an analytic set \cite{pham} (a consequence of Remmert's Proper Mapping Theorem).
+the \textit{Landau surface} of the integral $\int_\Gamma\omega(t_0)$. \end{definition} It should be remarked that it can be shown that the Landau surface is an analytic set \cite{pham} (a consequence of Remmert's Proper Mapping Theorem).
 Thus, if we assume $T$ to be connected, $L$ is either all of $T$ or $T\backslash L$ is a non-empty open subset.
-We conclude that $\int_\Gamma\omega(t_0)$ defines a holomorphic function on $T^\ast:=T\backslash L$.\\ The fact that a given local section may only be extended to a global section in the multivalued sense immediately gives rise to the question of the discontinuity of the function defined by a given integral.
+We conclude that $\int_\Gamma\omega(t_0)$ defines a holomorphic function on $T^\ast:=T\backslash L$.
+Furthermore, it is well-known among physicists that in the case of Feynman integrals, the Landau surface is given by the solutions to a set of algebraic equations (see equations \eqref{eq:landau_equations_1} and \eqref{eq:landau_equations_2} for the one-loop case).
+These equations are famously known as the \textit{Landau equations} and informally detect points at which the singular loci of the integrand are in non-general position at finite distance.\\ The fact that a given local section may only be extended to a global section in the multivalued sense immediately gives rise to the question of the discontinuity of the function defined by a given integral.
 This can be easily expressed in terms of the monodromy of the section $h$ in question.
 Let $t_0\in T^\ast$ and let $\gamma:[0,1]\to T^\ast$ be a loop based at $t_0$.
-Then continuing the germ $h(t_0)$ along $\gamma$ yields a class $\gamma^\ast h(t_0)\in H_{\dim_\mathbb{R}X}(Y_{t_0})$ (where $\dim_\mathbb{R}X$ is the dimension of $X$ viewed as a real manifold) which can be shown to only depend on the homotopy class of $\gamma$ \cite{pham}.
-Then analytically continuing the integral along $\gamma$ yields
+Then, continuing the germ $h(t_0)$ along $\gamma$ yields a class $\gamma^\ast h(t_0)\in H_p(Y_{t_0})$, which can be shown to only depend on the homotopy class of $\gamma$ \cite{pham}.
+Then, analytically continuing the integral along $\gamma$ yields

 We define the \textit{variation} of $h(t_0)$ along $\gamma$ by

 and the \textit{discontinuity} of $\int_{h(t_0)}\omega(t_0)$ along $\gamma$ by